Print Options

 Reporting Procedure

-Students may be referred to the SEC by the Office of Admissions and Student Affairs (OASA) or the Office of Medical Education (OME) for review.
-While reviewing a student’s academic and professional progress, the SEC may conduct an internal investigation, in coordination with the OASA, to clarify circumstances and information that lead to a student’s referral.
+Students may be referred to the medical student evaluation committee by the office of admissions and student affairs or the office of medical education for review.
+While reviewing a student’s academic and professional progress, the medical student evaluation committee may conduct an internal investigation, in coordination with the office of admissions and student affairs, to clarify circumstances and information that led to a student’s referral.

-All actions of the SEC (e.g., graduation and bestowing of honors, notice of concern, probation, or dismissal will be forwarded to the Associate Dean for Admissions and Student Affairs and the Dean of the College of Medicine.
+All actions of the medical student evaluation committee (e.g., graduation and bestowing of honors, notice of concern, probation, or dismissal will be forwarded to the associate dean for admissions and student affairs and the dean of the college of medicine.